About CPAC

 Beth Reel is the parent of two young adults.
 Her oldest is a young man with autism who recently transitioned from public school to adult services.
 Beth has been with CPAC since 2002, providing technical assistance and training related to postsecondary transition to students with disabilities and families throughout the state.
 Beth has served on the Transition Task Force for the Connecticut State Department of Education, Bureau of Special Education since 2007.
 She is also a CORE member of the Connecticut Transition Community of Practice (CoP) and has served as a member of the CT Bureau of Rehabilitation Services (BRS) Transition Committee since 2011.
 She is a Governor appointed member of the Connecticut BRS State Rehabilitation Advisory Council and the Bureau of Education and Services for the Blind (BESB) Advisory Board.
 The focus of Beth's work is helping students with disabilities and their families understand the significant changes that will come about when students leave mandated services and to support students in learning leadership skills so they have a voice at the table.
 Beth believes that with the right preparation, students can, and do, lead successful lives after they leave school.

-Parent Consultants
+Parent Consultants and Program Team

 Leona Adamczyk, Connecticut Family School Partnerships Coordinator, is the parent of three sons.
 Leona has worked with CPAC since 2018.
 She is a graduate of Next Steps, Partners in Policymaking, and the LEND program.
 Leona's areas of interest include family engagement and facilitating connections between families and districts.

-Robin Grondahl, Intake and Data Coordinator, is the parent of three adults, the youngest has both physical and cognitive disabilities.
+Robin Grondahl, Intake and Data Manager, is the parent of three adults, the youngest has both physical and cognitive disabilities.
 She has been a parent consultant with CPAC since 2011.
 Robin provides support and technical assistance to families.
 She has served on various stakeholder groups at the state level.
 She previously worked as a paraprofessional in the public schools and brings a unique perspective as both a parent and a service provider.

 Emma Joseph, Multilingual Parent Consultant, is the mother of two young children, her oldest is receiving special education services.
 Emma has a long history of serving people with disabilities.
 Before joining CPAC, Emma worked as a residential advisor for young adults with autism, emotional disturbance and intellectual disabilities.
 Emma also worked as a paraprofessional in the public schools.
 Emma has been a CPAC parent consultant since 2019.
 Emma has experiences with autism, emotional disturbance, intellectual disabilities, blindness, anxiety and impulsivity.
 Emma works directly with parents who speak Haitian Creole, French, and English related to their children's needs.